 To read more about the speakers and their talks, download the Agenda and Abstract Book here (284.02 KB).

-Watch the live event here or visit: https://youtu.be/aiucydgX1H8
+Catch up on the event below or visit: https://youtu.be/aiucydgX1H8

 Subscribe to our ZSL Science and Conservation YouTube Channel here.